Elevator: Industrial Era

 In 1871, when hydraulic power was a well established technology, Edward B. Ellington founded Wharves and Warehouses Steam Power and Hydraulic Pressure Company, which became the London Hydraulic Power Company in 1883.
 It constructed a network of high-pressure mains on both sides of the Thames which ultimately extended 184 miles and powered some 8,000 machines, predominantly elevators and cranes.

 Schuyler Wheeler patented his electric elevator design in 1883.

 In 1884, American inventor D. Humphreys of Norfolk, Virginia, patented an elevator with automatic doors that closed off the elevator shaft when the car was not being entered or exited.
 In 1887, American inventor Alexander Miles of Duluth, Minnesota, patented an elevator with automatic doors that closed off the elevator shaft when the car was not being entered or exited.

 In 1891, American inventors Joseph Kelly and William L. Woods co-patented a novel way to guard elevator shafts against accident, by way of hatches that would automatically open and close as the car passed through them.

-The first elevator in India was installed at the Raj Bhavan in Kolkata by Otis in 1892.
+The first elevator in India was installed at the Government House in Calcutta by Otis in 1892.

 By 1900, completely automated elevators were available, but passengers were reluctant to use them.
 Their adoption was aided by a 1945 elevator operator strike in New York City, and the addition of an emergency stop button, emergency telephone, and a soothing explanatory automated voice.

-An inverter-controlled gearless drive system is applied in high-speed elevators worldwide.
-The Toshiba company continued research on thyristors for use in inverter control and dramatically enhanced their switching capacity, resulting in the development of insulated gate bipolar transistors (IGBTs) at the end of the 1980s.
-The IGBT realized increased switching frequency and reduced magnetic noise in the motor, eliminating the need for a filter circuit and allowing a more compact system.
-The IGBT also allowed the development of a small, highly integrated, highly sophisticated all-digital control device, consisting of a high-speed processor, specially customized gate arrays, and a circuit capable of controlling large currents of several kHz.
+Modern elevators era

 In 2000, the first vacuum elevator was offered commercially in Argentina.

+Green elevators achieve kinetic and potential energy recovery, along with more durable technology.
+For example, more efficient coordination between different elevators.

+In Asia, screens in elevators are commonplace to help passengers pass the time during their journey and can generate additional revenue.

+Some cruise ships have been updated with smart elevators since 2020s to avoid traffic congestion.